AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/customize-template.md

 - `cta`

 GenStudio for Performance Marketing understands that `pod1_headline` is more closely related to `pod1_body` than to `pod2_body`.

+See [Structured prompts](/help/user-guide/effective-prompts.md#structured-prompts) to learn how to craft a prompt that generates varying content for each section in an email.

 ## Template preview